Statistical Physics (MATH327), Spring 2021

 - Be aware of the effects of interactions, including an understanding of the origin of phase transitions.

 This module is intended for third- and fourth-year undergraduates as well as students in the one-year taught MSc programme.
 Familiarity with combinatorics and quantum mechanics is not assumed.
-Any necessary information from those disciplines will be provided.
+Any necessary information on those topics will be provided.
 All resources for the module will be gathered at its Canvas site.

 These gapped lecture notes are the main learning resource.
-They are kept under version control at GitHub, providing an easy way to monitor any typo fixes or other improvements.
+There is also a python programming demo illustrating all the tools that should be needed for the computer project.
+All of these are kept under version control at GitHub, providing an easy way to monitor any typo fixes or other improvements.
 Reports of any issues, and pull requests to address them, are also welcome.
+There will also be roughly 20 minutes of video recordings per week, to enhance the human element especially for those unable to join the twice-weekly synchronous sessions.
+Here is an introductory video summarizing the module logistics.

 As you know by this point in your studies, the best way to learn mathematics is by doing mathematics.
-This includes (but is not limited to!) making sure you can fill in the gaps in the lecture notes, complete the tutorial exercise and solve the homework problems (yourself, though I encourage you to discuss these problems with each other).
-Sample exams are also available to allow additional practice.
-When you ask me questions about these exercises and problems, I will endeavour to avoid doing this work for you; instead I will have you explain to me what you have tried so far, and will ask leading questions to suggest where I see problems or potential next steps.
+This includes (but is not limited to) making sure you can fill in the gaps in the lecture notes and solve the homework problems yourself (though I encourage you to discuss these topics with each other).
+Sample exams are also available, and I expect to design additional 'tutorial' exercises in response to reported difficulties, to offer further opportunities for practice and reinforcement.
+Should you ask me questions about these exercises and problems, I will endeavour to avoid doing the work for you; instead I will have you explain to me what you have tried so far, and will ask leading questions to suggest where I see problems or potential next steps.

 In addition to the gapped lecture notes, potentially useful statistical physics references at roughly the level of this module include: